 The homes of Fisher Park were the scene of numerous luncheons, receptions and meetings of garden, book, and card clubs.
 Most residents owned cars, though since June 1902 residents had access to the streetcar that ran down the center of North Elm Street to the city center.
 The neighborhood was rich with children.
 As remembered by childhood resident Helen Schenck, “Fisher Park was an informal place for nursing babies, meeting young folks, carving names in trees, and playing on rope swings.
 We all loved it.
 Our lives centered there.”

 By 1912, the city’s newspapers were filled with daily reports of star residents who were moving into the neighborhood.
 Changes were afoot as the Irving Park community, showcasing a country club and golf course, began to lure the city’s most elite residents to its exclusive address.
 Homes built in Fisher Park in the mid-teens tended to include more moderate price tags.
-The Frank Leak house at 909 North Elm street, the E. Colwell house at 108 South Park Drive, the F.P.
+The E. Colwell house at 108 South Park Drive, the F.P.
 Hobgood house at 115 North Park Drive, and the R.G.
-Hill house at 211 Isabell Street are all examples of homes completed in 1913.
+Hill house at 211 Isabell Street are all examples of mid-range homes completed in 1913.

 Prosperity in the Gate City sparked a race to build ever larger and more elaborate homes.
 In 1913 Frank Leak announced plans to erect a $6,500 home designed by architect J.H.
 Hopkins at 909 North Elm Street.
 W.L.
 Carter, secretary-treasurer of Gate City Life Insurance, commissioned a $15,000 Prairie-style home at 811 North Elm in October 1915.
 The following spring, Charles W. Gold, treasurer of Jefferson Standard Life Insurance Company, announced that he would build a $15,759 home at 817 North Elm Street designed by Harry Barton.
 Outdoing them all, tobacco grower J.M.
 Galloway announced his intention to build a $30,000 house at 1007 North Elm Street, also designed by Harry Barton.
 Galloway later corrected himself to reveal a $60,000 price tag, and rumors floated that the actual cost was $100,000 (image “Keel”, right)!
 These homes spurred locals to call the stretch of North Elm Street from Fisher Park to Wendover Avenue Greensboro’s “Gold Coast.”